maticnetwork/matic-cli/README.md

 Notes:
 1. We have provided the default values where ever so to ensure smooth functioning of the process
+2. Run `go get golang.org/x/sys@latest` on `./devnet/code/heimdall` if you get error - `//go:linkname must refer to declared function or variable`

 **After the setup is done, follow these steps for local docker deployment:**